af223/Beginner-CTF-Write-Ups/Hack This Site/Basic Missions/Basic 8.md

 ---

 You can use an SSI Injection to find the password.
 The prompt reveals that the password is kept in /var/www/hackthissite.org/html/missions/basic/8/.
 Looking at the URL, you can see that is also the name of your current directory.
-Testing out a sample entry for the name, we see that Stephanie's PHP file takes us to the /basic/8/tmp directory, but we want the files in the parent directory (/basic/8).
+Testing out a sample entry for the name, Stephanie's PHP file takes you to the /basic/8/tmp directory, but you want the files in the parent directory (/basic/8).

 In the box to enter your name, enter:
 `<!--#exec cmd="ls ../"-->`
 to list all the files in the parent directory.
 The file au12ha39vc.php looks like it could be the password file.

-Navigating to that page by adding /au12ha39vc.php to the end of the URL in the /basic/8 directory, we find the password: 927cdeea
+Navigating to that page by adding /au12ha39vc.php to the end of the URL in the /basic/8 directory, the password is: 927cdeea